Cambridge Scientific Instrument Company

 In 1928 when Horace Darwin died the company and the instruments continued to progress rapidly.
 Charles G. Darwin (1887 - 1962), Horace's nephew, took over as chairman of the board.
 Robert Whipple (1871 - 1953) would also become Managing Director and share that role with Cecil Mason, until Darwin moved on to be head of the National Physical Laboratory and Whipple moved to be chairman of the board.
 Whipple stayed as chairman until his death in 1953.

 Several early employees went on to further renown, including Robert Whipple, who was appointed personal assistant to Horace Darwin in 1898, and later became Managing Director and Chairman of the company.
 His collection of scientific instruments later formed the basis of the Whipple Museum of the History of Science in 1944.
 William G. Pye, who had joined as foreman in 1880, left in 1898 to form the W.G.
 Pye Instrument Company with his son, which ultimately become the Pye group of companies.

+From 1960 the company started to decline and struggled to turn a profit.
+In 1968 the company was bought by the George Kent group, who continued to use the Cambridge name on some products.
+In 1974 George Kent was itself acquired by Brown Boveri; as part of the acquisition process the former Cambridge Instruments operation was spun out as part of Scientific and Medical Instruments, which a year later renamed itself the Cambridge Instrument Co. thereby reviving the brand.
+Losses continued, so in 1976 the company received a government bailout that made it part of the National Enterprise Board (NEB).
+The NEB performed a major reorganisation but retained the Cambridge Instruments name, before privatising the company again in 1979.
+In 1980, Cambridge Instruments merged its medical instruments business with GEC Medical Equipment and American Optical to form Picker International.
+The Cambridge Instruments company owned 20% of Picker, with the other 80% owned by General Electric Co.
+In 1983 Cambridge Instruments acquired GEC Londex and in 1987 it floated on the London Stock Exchange.
+By that time Cambridge Instruments was a dormant holding company, manufacturing no instruments itself but owning parts of other businesses that did.
+After several further transfers of ownership, it was eventually dissolved in 2021.